 This course consists of the fundamentals of venipuncture to include an understanding of all equipment utilized for performing phlebotomy.
-Students will gain knowledge on how to deal with a variety of patients and become proficient on proper handling of specimens and waste disposal.
-Students also learn to take blood pressure and pulse.
+Students will gain knowledge on how to deal with a variety of patients and become proficient in proper handling of specimens and waste disposal.

-Anatomy and Physiology Essentials II
+Anatomy and Physiology II

-This course is designed to be a continuation of MBC 125.
+This course is designed to be a continuation of PT 150.
 Students continue to learn the structure and function of additional systems such as special senses, urinary/renal, reproductive, musculoskeletal, and the integumentary systems.
-Students will understand the relationship between the building blocks of structures that serves as a hierarchy system of the body.
+Students will understand the relationship between the building blocks of structures that serve as a hierarchy system of the body.
 Upon completion of this course, students will have a fundamental understanding of the necessity for proper anatomical structure to support proper function of the body.